particle-iot/docs/src/content/reference/device-os/asset-ota.md

 ### Cleaning up

-This will leave the files on the flash file system, which will be preserved even when you flash new firmware.
+This example will leave the files on the flash file system, which will be preserved even when you flash new firmware.
 To clean up these files, change the `checkAssets()` function to this and flash the firmware to your device to clean up the files in the `assetsDir`.

 ```cpp